 Although modern packaging is extremely convenient and allows you to enjoy your food on the go without fear of spilling, it has many hidden, dangerous consequences.
 This well-packed food is safe, reliable, shelf-stable, and clean, but its impact on the environment can be dire.
 For example, this packaging is often thrown away onto the streets and into rivers and oceans.
 In fact, the United Nations has declared the rising amount of plastic pollution a planetary crisis.
-Hence, instead of going for disposable single-use plastic water bottles, invest in reusable products like the Hydro Flask water bottle.
+Hence, instead of going for disposable single-use plastic water bottles, you can help the environment by investing in reusable products like the Hydro Flask water bottle.

-The methods detailed here may seem simple enough to implement, but the impact they can have on your lifestyle and the environment is thoroughly impressive.
-Your daily habits have long-term effects on the environment, both positive and negative, so embrace a mindset that promotes environmental wellness.
+The methods detailed here may seem simple enough to implement, but the impact they have on the environment is impressive.
+Your daily habits have long-term effects on the environment, both positive and negative.
+So embrace a mindset that promotes environmental wellness.
 Only by being in touch with nature and respecting your surroundings can you hope to save the planet from deterioration, and you can also encourage others to act and live in a more environmentally friendly manner.